Traditional KYC Systems

 - Human Error.

-- Protection against human error and fraud.
+- Protection from human error and fraud.

-- Reducing the likelihood of industrial monopolization.
+- Reduced probability of industrial monopolization.

 - Will increase standardization in industry.